stefstef80/habit_tracker/README.md

 Usage

-once you cloned the project and installed flaks, run the command (in your terminal): python -m flask run
+once you cloned the project and installed flask, run the command (in your terminal): python -m flask run

 Visit http://localhost:5000 in your web browser to access the Habit Tracker.